asiekierka/zeta/web/res/readme.txt

 Optional option keys:

+* arg: the argument string provided to ZZT's executable.
+Ignored if "commands" is present.
+* commands: a list containing commands to be executed in order.
+This will override "arg" *and* ZZT execution - the final entry on the list is assumed to be ZZT!
+Allowed types:
+    * strings of the form "executable name" (no argument!),
+    * arrays of the following form: ["executable name", "argument string"], f.e. [["BQUEST.COM", ""], ["BQZZT.EXE", "BQUEST.ZZT"]].
 * storage: define the settings for persistent storage.
 If not present, save files etc. will be stored in memory, and lost with as little as a page refresh.
     * type: can be "auto" (preferred), "localstorage" or "indexeddb".
     * database: for all of the above, a required database name.
 If you're hosting multiple games on the same domain, you may want to make this unique.